thisHermit/graph_ml_project/gakd/README.md

     - Learning rate: `0.001`
     - Batch size: `32`
     - Epochs: `100`
-- Our training results for with `Virtual Node Aggregation (Parameters: 12585067)` experiment are summarized in following table:
+- Our training results for `With Virtual Node Aggregation (Parameters: 12585067)` experiment are summarized in following table:
     | Seed | Valid AP   | Test AP    |
     |-----|------------|------------|
     | 42  | 0.214042   | 0.214188   |